Asymptotic bias reduction of maximum likelihood estimates via penalized likelihoods with differential geometry: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank Professor Shiro Ikeda for drawing their attention to the work \cite{TA05} and Professor Jun'ichi Takeuchi for useful comments.
+The authors thank Professors Shiro Ikeda, Tao Zou, and an anonymous referee for drawing their attention to preceding works.
 The first author was supported in part by JSPS KAKENHI Grant 18K12758.
 The second author was supported in part by JSPS KAKENHI Grants 18H00835 and 20K03742.